destenson/gstreamer-mcp/README.md

 ### Adding New Tools

-1. Define the tool parameters struct in `handler.rs`
+1. Define the tool parameters struct in `handler.rs` with JsonSchema derive
 2. Implement the tool method with `#[tool]` attribute
-3. Add discovery logic in `discovery.rs` if needed
+3. Add logic in appropriate modules:
+   - Element discovery: `discovery.rs`
+   - Pipeline management: `pipeline.rs`
+   - Bus message handling: `bus_handler.rs`
 4. Update this README with the new tool documentation

 ## License